Your browser is not fully supported. Please upgrade your browser.

 Reducing Methane Emissions in the Australian Wool Industry

-Early research results show a 27% productivity increase in grazing sheep consuming Agolin, and a 50% methane reduction when consuming Asparagopsis.
+Early research results show a 50% methane reduction when consuming Asparagopsis.

 Red algae Asparagopsis seaweed has been found to reduce sheep methane emissions.
 PHOTO: Courtesy Sea Forest.